 The previous CAR strategies are highly specific and useful in redirecting T cells targeting malicious cancer cells.
 However, the major limitation on solid tumors with a tremendous phenotypic heterogeneity and relapse due to antigen-negative cancer cells is the huge challenge to trigger a novel CAR strategy.
 The 4th-generation CAR-T is designed to shape the tumor environment by the inducible release of transgenic immune modifiers, such as IL-12, which augments T-cell activation, attracts and activates innate immune cells to eliminate antigen-negative cancer cells in the targeted lesion.

 Figure 4 Representative CARs (Creative Biolabs)

-Despite the classical route of CARs, more and more special CARs are designed and undergo intensive research such as TanCAR, physiological CAR (receptor/ligand-based), universal CAR (biotin/avidin-based), VHH-based CAR, etc.
+Despite the classical route of CARs, more and more special CARs are designed and undergo intensive research such as TanCAR, physiological CAR (receptor/ligand-based), universal CAR (biotin/avidin-based), VHH-based CAR, CAR-Macrophage, CAR modified NK cells, CAR-T cell therapy with CRISPR platform, etc.

 For more CAR design and construction, please visit our Smart™ CAR Construction Service:

 Aiming at clearing the tumor without the toxicity of conventional treatments, Creative Biolabs inherits advantages of CAR-T strategy to help researchers make scientific history fighting malicious cancers.